-The access to the collection of English Theses is restricted to RWU English faculty members for curriculum purposes and is not open to the public.
-Please get in touch with the English Department to obtain a password for viewing or downloading a thesis.
+Access to the collection of English theses from 2023 and earlier is restricted to RWU English faculty members for curriculum-related purposes and is not available to the public.
+To view or download a thesis, please contact the English Department to obtain a password.

 Submissions from 2008